dwrensha/zillions/README.md

 A toy chat server spec and some sample implementations, to help you choose among the many ways to write code to perform concurrent I/O.

-## contributing

-Implementations live in the [impls](https://github.com/dwrensha/zillions/tree/master/impls) directory.
-Please submit a pull request to add your own!

 ## specification

 The server is an executable with a single command-line argument indicating the IP address to listen on.